Published: Dec 12, 2022

 Revenue cycle management workflows that can be automated

-The first step in determining the optimal method for revenue cycle management automation is determining the workflows that will benefit the most from automation.
+The first step in determining the optimal method for revenue cycle management automation is determining which of your workflows will benefit the most from support from automation and traditional and generative AI technologies.
 Breaking down each workflow into components will illustrate which tools are best suited for the job.

 Eligibility verification and patient registration